 app process group has two in scl (Santiago) and one in mia (Miami).

-task has one Machine in each of iad (Ashburn, Virginia), mia, ord, and scl.
-You can put your Machines wherever works best for your app!
+task has one Machine in each of iad (Ashburn), mia, ord, and scl.
+You can put your Machines wherever works best for your app.

-app.
-If you don't define process groups, all the app's platform Machines belong to the
+app process group.
+If you don’t define process groups, then all of the app’s Machines belong to the

 fly scale count applies changes to the default process group if it is not passed explicit per-process target counts.

-fly scale show output for a simple newly deployed web app, with two machines in yyz (Toronto):
+fly scale show output for a newly deployed web app, with two machines in yyz (Toronto):

 fly scale show

-VM Resources for app: scalecmd Groups NAME COUNT KIND CPUS MEMORY REGIONS app 2 shared 1 256 MB yyz(2)
+VM Resources for app: my-app-name Groups NAME COUNT KIND CPUS MEMORY REGIONS app 2 shared 1 256 MB yyz(2)

-The simplest way to scale up is simply
+The simplest way to scale up is by using

 fly scale count <target-count>.
-This just adds more Machines of the default process group in the app's existing region:
+This command just adds more Machines to the default process group in the app’s existing region:

 fly scale count 4